jmffelisberto/Pacxon/README.md

 with different code, considering the internal current state.

 **Consequences:** more organized developing process, making it faster to correct/add code for a known matter.
 Increases scalability tolerance.

+3.
+**Problem in context.**
+One of the challenges in the development of this game is efficiently creating instances of various in-game entities, such as characters, power-ups, or obstacles.
+These entities might have different implementations based on game conditions or levels, making it essential to encapsulate their creation and ensure a flexible and maintainable design.

+**The pattern.**
+To overcome this problem, we chose the Factory Pattern, providing an interface for creating objects in a superclass but allows subclasses to alter the type of objects that will be created.
+This pattern addresses the problem of creating instances of classes without specifying their exact class types.
+It promotes loose coupling by delegating the responsibility of object instantiation to subclasses.

+**Implementation.**
+Its intent is to separate the development process between 7 phases:
+- Make all products implement the same interface: define an interface that declares methods making sense for all products.
+- Add an empty factory method within the creator class: add a factory method in the creator class with a return type matching the common product interface.
+- Refactor constructor references to factory method calls: in the creator class code, replace all references to product constructors one by one with calls to the factory method.
+Extract the product creation code into the factory method.
+You may need to add a temporary parameter to the factory method to control the type of product returned.
+- Handle potentially messy factory method code: the factory method code may initially look unattractive, with a large switch statement choosing which product class to instantiate.
+Don't worry; we'll address this soon.
+- Create subclasses for each product type: create subclasses for each product type listed in the factory method.
+Override the factory method in the subclasses and extract the appropriate portions of the construction code from the base method.
+- Consider reusing a control parameter in subclasses: if there are many product types and creating subclasses for all doesn't make sense, you can reuse a control parameter from the base class in the subclasses.
+For example, passing an argument to the factory method of the base class to control the desired product type.
+- Handle empty base factory method: if, after all extractions, the base factory method is empty, make it abstract.
+If there's anything left, you can make it the default behavior of the method.

+**Consequences:** The Factory Method pattern offers flexibility and loose coupling, enabling the seamless addition of new products without modifying existing code.
+It adheres to design principles like the Single Responsibility Principle and supports scalability, contributing to a maintainable and extensible codebase.